LemonadeLabInc/gradle-snippets/updating.md

 # Updating individual projects
 ## Version 0.3.8
+This version supports `leomo.enableAutoPluginApply` to enable/disable automatic plugin binding.

-The main plugin (`de.lemona.gradle`) automatically applies other plugins based on the build file of dependent projects, as default.
+As default, the main plugin (`de.lemona.gradle`) automatically applies other plugins based on the build file of dependent projects.

 If you'd like to apply these plugins manually, please set the property to `false`.